MockingbirdME/game_md/core_rules/03 - strains.md

 **Family/Social Structure** In their ancestral homeland, the Trail of Eyes, Torleni tend to live alone though in proximity to their neighbors and have a central area in each settled area where all young are raised together.
 In the Grailic states Torleni tend to live in households where one of them is in charge and some number of other, with lower social standing, taking care of their household and the young; these subservient Torleni are generally not permitted to breed until they've gone out and become the heads of their own households.

-**Breeding** Torleni are unique among the strains in that they do not require a partner to breed; they lay a clutch of 3-5, already fertilized eggs as often as they choose and generally raise the young themselves in in cooperation with others in their households.
+**Breeding:** Torleni are unique among the strains in that they do not require a partner to breed; they lay a clutch of 3-5, already fertilized eggs as often as they choose and generally raise the young themselves in in cooperation with others in their households.

-**Place in Society** Toleni are rare outside of The Trail of Eyes, which is populated almost exclusively by them and those members of other strains they've taken as slaves or the Grailic states where they are almost entirely members of the ruling class.
+**Place in Society:** Toleni are rare outside of The Trail of Eyes, which is populated almost exclusively by them and those members of other strains they've taken as slaves or the Grailic states where they are almost entirely members of the ruling class.
 Torleni elsewhere are generally mistrusted and feared due to their reputation as slavers and tyrants.

-**Naming Conventions** In the Trail of Eyes Torleni tend to have a single given name and occasionally a title or description, in the Grailic states they have a given name, the name of their parent, occasionally a title or description, and a house affiliation and rank.
+**Naming Conventions:** In the Trail of Eyes Torleni tend to have a single given name and occasionally a title or description, in the Grailic states they have a given name, the name of their parent, occasionally a title or description, and a house affiliation and rank.

 **Size:** 6